dubcanada/TideSDKLite/doc/source/guides/using_python/README.md

 ####jQuery in Python
 Javascript frameworks (such as jQuery) make JavasScript coding a great deal easier.
 We can use jQuery (and potentially any other Javascript framework) in our Python code.
 As you can probably guess we can't use jQuery's <em>$</em> alias.
 It errors out.
 Instead you need to use the full <em>jQuery</em> function.
-Everything works out of the box - animations (which are very smooth on Titanium) and method chaining.
+Everything works out of the box - animations (which are very smooth on Tide) and method chaining.

     <script type="text/javascript" src="jquery-1.8.2.js"></script>
     <link type="text/css" rel="stylesheet" href="style.css"/>